stefanjudis/pwt-workshop/lessons/02-writing-tests/03-screenshots-and-visual-regression.md

 ## How to leverage browser names in your screenshot path

-If you're running parallel tests with multiple browsers, including the browser name in the screenshot path avoids that all the screenshots overwrite each other.
+If you're running parallel tests with multiple browsers, including the `browserName` in the screenshot path avoids that all the screenshots overwrite each other.

 ```javascript
 test("get started link", async ({ page, browserName }) => {